MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/data_science.md

 - How it works:
     - Jupyter runs a Jupyter server with a Python kernel in a specific environment (such as one for your project) - this works locally.
     - Run and edit the notebook in the browser.
     - The result can be saved as as `.ipnb` file, so when you start up again you keep the code and output.
-The notebook file can also be viewed as non-interactive HTML format in an IDE (such as Pycharm) or on Github, making it easy to share your output without needing Python setup to view the notebook.
+The notebook file can also be viewed as non-interactive HTML format in an IDE (such as PyCharm) or on Github, making it easy to share your output without needing Python setup to view the notebook.
 - Use with IDEs
-    - Pycharm - see the [Jupyter notebook support](https://www.jetbrains.com/help/pycharm/jupyter-notebook-support.html) doc.
+    - PyCharm - see the [Jupyter notebook support](https://www.jetbrains.com/help/pycharm/jupyter-notebook-support.html) doc.
     - VS Code - see the [Jupyter support](https://code.visualstudio.com/docs/python/jupyter-support) doc.

 ## Spyder